stephen-pinto/PointyBoot/README.md

 ### Features
 - Supports session based DI service with transient singletons (lasting only for a session) like supported in ASP.NET Core DI with 'AddTransient()' function.
 This is facilitated by PBContext.
-- Each session (context) can have its own factory and instance to interface mapping.
+- Each session (context) can have its own factory and implemented type to interface mapping.
 - Factory function and factory classes with automatic ditection of serving types.
 - Support for Singleton.